oracle-samples/oci-data-science-ai-samples/ai-quick-actions/fine-tuning-tips.md

 The practical applications of fine-tuned LLMs are vast.
 From enhancing customer service ChatBots to providing more accurate healthcare suggestions, the implications are profound.
 In the realm of software development, fine-tuned LLMs can assist developers by providing contextually relevant code suggestions, thereby streamlining the development process.

 AI Quick Actions is progressively introducing fine-tuning capabilities to more LLMs.
-In the model explorer, models supporting fine-tuning are displayed with the label "Ready to Fine Tune".
+In the model explorer, models supporting fine-tuning are displayed with the label **"Ready to Fine Tune"**.

 ![AQUA](web_assets/model-explorer.png)